vitaly-rudenko/streamline/README.md

 Highlight files and folder using regular expressions by adding them into `streamline.highlightedPaths.patterns` in the workspace configuration.
 Useful for highlighting tests or build files.

-> Files are highlighted in all Explorer views, including Related Files, Bookmarks and Tab History.
+> Files are highlighted in all Explorer views, including Related Files and Bookmarks.

 ## Current Path